KnowageLabs/Knowage-Documentation/administrator-guide/ka_BehaviouralModel.rst

 |                       | reporting analysis.   |                       |
 +-----------------------+-----------------------+-----------------------+

-..

    Table 5.1: Knowage Role Types.

 Knowage allows you to create several roles, according to your project needs.
 However, all roles must belong to a specific *role type*.
 A role type is a higher-level categorization used by Knowage, in order to map roles for the different features of the suite.

 Pre-defined roles are summarized in the Table 5.1.
 The first four roles are technical roles, while the last one, the user, is the actual end user.
 Each role type has a default user associated to it.
 Other users can be created and associated to a role type.

 When a user logs in into Knowage, his profile is automatically loaded.
 The full name is visible by clicking on the info button at the bottom left corner of the page.

-Authentication can be handled internally by Knowage or delegated to an external Single SignOn (SSO) system.
+Authentication can be handled internally by Knowage or delegated to an external Single Sign On (SSO) system.

-   Authentication Management
+   .. admonition:: Authentication Management

-   |image36|\ The choice of handling authentication internally or
-   delegating it to an external SSO system typically depends on the presence of an authentication system already in place.
+      The choice of handling authentication internally or delegating it to an external SSO system typically depends on the presence of an authentication system already in place.
 If this is the case, Knowage can seamlessly integrate with the existing authentication infrastructure.

 Once the user has logged in, his role is loaded.
 Roles are managed internally.
 In case the user is associated with multiple roles, he will